 - No freeze protection for winter use

-- Does not have shower head and hose
+- Does not have a shower head and hose

 - Continuous hot water usage lasts only for 20 minutes